yusufarslan/PhoneGap-Kickstarter-App/README.md

 4. zip the folder and build your app with https://build.phonegap.com (Set your signing key's for iOS)

 5. scan the QR-code to install it on your phone

+## Credits
+This project is MIT licensed and includes code from: jQuery Mobile
+Cordova
+Phonegap Build
+Mobile developer solutions